top of page

 ARTIST RESIDENCIES

 CARAVAN works to facilitate exchanges between artists of diverse cultures, ethnicities and spiritual traditions with the purpose of furthering understanding and building relationships.
-In addition to serving as a catalyst for CARAVAN’s participating artists to open doors into artist residency programs around the world, CARAVAN hosts our own residencies for indigenous contemporary artists in the primary art centers of Africa and the Middle East - Senegal, West Africa and Egypt.
+In addition to serving as a catalyst for CARAVAN’s participating artists to open doors into artist residency programs around the world, CARAVAN hosts our own residencies for indigenous contemporary artists in primary art centers of Africa and the Middle East - Senegal and Egypt.

-Below is information on our indigenous artist residency in Senegal.
+Below is information on our first indigenous artist residency in Senegal, which was held in November of 2025.

 INDIGENOUS ARTIST RESIDENCY - SENEGAL, WEST AFRICA

-As part of our mission of employing the arts to build bridges, CARAVAN holds a cross-cultural artist residency program in Dakar, Senegal, West Africa, in partnership with DakArtNews.
+As part of our mission of employing the arts to build bridges, CARAVAN held its first cross-cultural artist residency program in Dakar, Senegal, West Africa in November of 2025, in partnership with DakArtNews and Hotel Le Djoloff.

-The residency initiative consists of a noted Native American contemporary artist invited by CARAVAN to collaborate with a Senegalese artist invited by our partner DakArtNews over the course of several weeks.
-The visiting CARAVAN artist resides as a guest of the boutique arts hotel Le Djoloff, and creates work themselves and in collaboration with the Senegalese artist.
+The residency initiative consisted of a noted Native American contemporary artist invited by CARAVAN to collaborate with a Senegalese artist selected by our partner DakArtNews over the course of a month.
+The visiting CARAVAN artist resided as a guest of the boutique arts hotel Le Djoloff, and created work themselves and in collaboration with the Senegalese artist.

-Our indigenous art residency in Senegal facilitates a unique artistic encounter between artists of different cultures and spiritual traditions (Native American and West African), enabling an unprecedented creative dialogue.
-The collaboration seeks to reveal the richness of each other’s diverse cultures, as well as their shared visions and values.
-The residency and a culminating exhibition also serve to introduce Native American contemporary artists and their work to the international arts scene.
+Our indigenous art residency in Senegal facilitated a unique artistic encounter between artists of different cultures and spiritual traditions (Native American and West African), enabling an unprecedented creative dialogue.
+The collaboration sought to reveal the richness of each other’s diverse cultures, as well as their shared visions and values.
+The residency and a culminating exhibition also served to introduce Native American contemporary artist and their work to the international arts scene.

-The residency will include cultural immersion experiences, creative collaboration with local Senegalese artists, opportunities to share about their own art and culture with the Senegalese, and tailored activities to encourage the visiting Native American artist to draw inspiration from the Senegalese people and culture.
+The residency included cultural immersion experiences, creative collaboration with local Senegalese artists, opportunities to share about their own art and culture with the Senegalese, and tailored activities to encourage the visiting Native American artist to draw inspiration from the Senegalese people and culture.

 CULMINATING EXHIBITION

-The residency culminates in a joint-exhibition featuring the visiting Native American artist and the local Senegalese artist held at Hotel Le Djoloff.
-The exhibition is co-curated by Paul G. Chandler, president of CARAVAN, and Rémy Mallet, founder of DakArtNews, and runs for two months.
+The residency culminated in a joint-exhibition featuring the visiting Native American artist and the local Senegalese artist.
+The exhibition was co-curated by CARAVAN, and DakArtNews, and ran for several months.

-The exhibition serves as a catalyst for other events and programs to be held that stimulate interaction, dialogue and education around the exhibition’s theme.
-These may include artist talks, lectures, forums, workshops, dance and performance art, musical events, educational activities, etc., all with the goal of to enhance the cultural engagement with the larger community.
+The exhibition served as a catalyst for other events and programs to be held that stimulated interaction, dialogue and education around the exhibition’s theme.
+These included artist talks, lectures, forums, workshops, dance and performance art, musical events, educational activities, etc., all with the goal of to enhance the cultural engagement with the larger community.

 November 2025

-The visiting CARAVAN indigenous artist selected for the 2025 artist residency during the month of November is Jim Yellowhawk from the Itazipco Band of the Lakota, Cheyenne River Sioux Tribe and the Onondaga, Iroquois Nation.
-The local Senegalese artist invited for this artistic collaboration is Baye Ndiaga Diouf.
+The visiting CARAVAN indigenous artist selected for the 2025 artist residency during the month of November was Jim Yellowhawk from the Itazipco Band of the Lakota, Cheyenne River Sioux Tribe and the Onondaga, Iroquois Nation.
+The local Senegalese Sufi artist invited for this artistic collaboration was Baye Ndiaga Diouf.

 HEALING - Connecting Threads of Traditional Wisdom